rcapper/RAD/README.md

 --  MAF:  if you are extracting pairs of pops, do you remove a locus if the MAF is 0.03 in one pop BUT is 0.2 in the other pop?
 Does it matter if the minor allele is a different allele in each pop?  (no.)

-Here, my script "vcf_extract_pops_by_MAF.pl" prints out polymorphic SNPs with MAF gt some supplied threshold as long as the MAF is above the threshold in at least ONE population.
+Here, my script **vcf_extract_pops_by_MAF.pl** prints out polymorphic SNPs with MAF gt some supplied threshold as long as the MAF is above the threshold in at least ONE population.
 Yes, this removes situations where pop1 is 95% allele "A" and pop2 is 95% allele "a" (if the MAF threshold supplied is, for example, 0.1).
 You might think that these populations, which are nearly fixed for different alleles and therefore may indeed be really interesting at that particular locus, should be kept but if you're using the MAF threshold then you're using the MAF threshold and you should probably get rid of them.

 Consider this: